 It might not have been as easy as it looks here, but AF ROTC breezed Bookstore Basketball's round of 128 with a 21-10 victory over Floor Laimbeer on Tuesday.
 Pete Skiko has all the details on Tuesday's Bookstore action at right.

+Bookstore field now at 128

+By PETE SKIKO Assistant Sports Editor

+The second round of Bookstore Basketball XVII came to a close yesterday, with more seeded teams winning in impressive fashion and other unheralded squads hoping to cause them to look over their shoulders a little.

 Sports

-Wednesday, April 13, 1988

-By PETE SKIKO Assistant Sports Editor The second round of Bookstore Basketball XVII came to a close yesterday, with more seeded teams winning in impressive fashion and other unheralded squads hoping to cause them to look over their shoulders a little.